Transference of measures via disintegration: The Hustad mapping via disintegration

 By the Lebesgue dominated convergence we may extend this equality to bounded Baire functions on $K$.
 Therefore the second assertion holds for any Baire set $A\subset K$.
 By regularity of the measures in question this may be extended to Borel sets.

 \end{proof}

 The function $\h$ from the previous proposition is a kind of weak$^*$ Radon-Nikod\'ym density of $T^*\nu$ with respect to $\pi_1(\abs{\nu})$.
 Note that it need not be measurable, but it is weak$^*$ measurable, i.e., $t\mapsto \h(t)(x)$ is $\pi_1(\abs{\nu})$-measurable for each $x\in E$.
-Later we will see that in case $E$ is separable stronger properties are satisfied.
+We will see in Proposition~\ref{P:vlastnostih} below that stronger properties are satisfied if $E$ is separable.

 In general, the function $\h$ is not uniquely determined -- it is not hard to find a nonseparable $E$ and $\nu$ such that there are two everywhere different functions $\h_1$ and $\h_2$ with the required properties.
 However, we have the following partial uniqueness result.